 Today, Bailey Hall continues to operate as a prestigious arts and culture venue in South Florida as well as a beacon for arts education in Broward County.
 Intertwined with the expertly-curated season of shows are student-led shows from the Visual and enrich curriculum by creating workshops and master classes for students in performing arts programs.

 We invite you to visit Bailey Hall to experience the history and grandeur of its concert hall.
-Tickets for the 2016-2017 season are on sale now.
+Tickets are on sale now.